 When you cuddle, talk to, and play with your baby, you build an emotional bond.
-You also help stimulate his or her learning and cognitive development.
+You also help your baby learn.
+Here are some ways to encourage learning and cognitive development.

 Current as of:

 Author: Healthwise StaffMedical Review: John Pope MD - PediatricsKathleen Romito MD - Family Medicine

 Medical Review:John Pope MD - Pediatrics & Kathleen Romito MD - Family Medicine

 To learn more about Healthwise, visit Healthwise.org.

 © 1995-2022 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.